The Complete Honest Hands-On Review Of Panasonic EVA1

 As I said at the start, no camera is perfect – and the same is true for the EVA1.

-It seems to me that some of the decisions that were made during the design in an attempt to keep the camera small, lightweight, cheap(ish), and low power have had consequences down the line that cause little annoyance.
+It seems that some of the decisions made during the design to keep the camera small, lightweight, cheap(ish), and low-power have had consequences down the line that cause little annoyance.

 As I said at the start, I would’ve loved the EVA1 to use the same 4K Dual ISO sensor found in the Varicam.
 I’d much prefer to have dual ISO 5000 than 5.7K!

-But I understand this sensor is very expensive to manufacture and the EVA1 sensor is a bit cheaper.
+However, I understand this sensor is very expensive to manufacture, and the EVA1 sensor is a bit cheaper.

-It is still not ‘cheap’ I think – as is evidenced by the high-quality color science, dual ISO capabilities, and 5.7K resolution packed into an S35mm frame that maintains DR comparable to its 4K S35mm competitors.
+It is still not ‘cheap,’ I think, as evidenced by the high-quality color science, dual ISO capabilities, and 5.7K resolution packed into an S35mm frame that maintains DR comparable to its 4K S35mm competitors.

 No EVF and a Crappy LCD-screen